A PROBLEM ONLY GETTING WORST

 Clean the beach + Network with others

-We believe mixing the two: Let’s save the environment while meeting like-minded others is key to making it fun while bringing communities and the world together under one purpose.
+We believe mixing the two: Let’s save the environment while meeting like-minded others.
+This is key to making it fun.
+Bring communities and the world together under one purpose.

 We work with local officials.